-QUANTITATIVE BUSINESS ANALYSIS I Prerequisite: 3450:141, or 145 or 289.
+- 221 QUANTITATIVE BUSINESS ANALYSIS I 3 credits Prerequisite: 3450:141, or 145 or 289.
 Mathematics test and review, probability; probability distributions and expected values; specific probability distributions; descriptive statistics, sampling distributions; interval estimations; introduction to hypothesis testing and p-values.
-Case analysis with written and oral team reports will be used.

-QUANTITATIVE BUSINESS ANALYSIS II 222 3 credits Prerequisite: 6500:221.
-Continuation of hypothesis testing: ANOVA; simple and multiple linear regression; one and two sample nonparametric procedures; chi-square tests of goodness of fit and association; multi-sample nonparametric procedures.
+Case analysis with written and oral team reports will be used. - QUANTITATIVE BUSINESS ANALYSIS II 3 credits 222 Prerequisite: 6500:221.
+Continuation of hypothesis testing; ANOVA; simple and multiple linear regression; one and two sample nonparametric procedures; chi-square tests of goodness of fit and association; multi-sample nonparametric procedures.
 Cases and outside team projects will be used.

-ART
+ART 7100:

-INTRODUCTION TO DRAWING 3 credits Freehand drawing experiences with an orientation to elements and principles of visual organization.
-Limited media.
+- INTRODUCTION TO DRAWING 131 3 credits Freehand drawing experiences with an orientation to elements and principles of visual organization.
+Limited media. - FUNDAMENTALS OF PHOTOGRAPHY 170 3 credits A study of photography through lecture, demonstration and studio work.

-TWO-DIMENSIONAL DESIGN 144 Fundamental information about the theory and practice of visual design as applied to surfaces including composition, color, and pictorial illusions, with lecture and studio experience.

-FUNDAMENTALS OF PHOTOGRAPHY A study of photography through lecture, demonstration and studio work.
 An exploration and enrichment opportunity for the non-art major.
-No credit toward a major in art.

-VISUAL ARTS AWARENESS Prerequisite: 3400:210.
-Lecture course providing appreciation and understanding of various types/periods with emphasis on topics and influences on societies, rather than on historical sequences.
+No credit toward a major in art. - 210 VISUAL ARTS AWARENESS 3 credits Prerequisite: 3400:210.
+Lecture course providing appreciation and understanding of various types/periods with emphasis on topics and influences on societies, rather than on historical sequences. - INTRODUCTION TO PHOTOGRAPHY 275 3 credits Prerequisite: 7100:131 and 144, or 286 or 2240:124.

-231 DRAWING II 3 credits Prerequisite: 7100:131.
-Continuation of 131.
-In-depth exploration of wide range of techniques and media.
-Attention to controlled descriptive drawing and space illusion and their aesthetic applications.

-INTRODUCTION TO PHOTOGRAPHY 275 Prerequisite: 7100:131 and 144, or 286 or 2240:124.
 Lecture, studio and laboratory course techniques and aesthetics are studied using 35mm cameras.
 A 35mm camera with full manual control is required.

-FAMILY AND CONSUMER SCIENCES
+FAMILY AND CONSUMER SCIENCES 7400:

-NUTRITION FUNDAMENTALS 133 3 credits Study of basic nutrition concepts, contemporary issues, controversies; emphasis on macro/micro nutrient requirements for healthy individuals; analysis of intake and energy balance.

-COURTSHIP, MARRIAGE, 201 AND FAMILY RELATIONSHIPS
+- 133 NUTRITION FUNDAMENTALS 3 credits Study of basic nutrition concepts, contemporary issues, controversies; emphasis on macro/micro nutrient requirements for healthy individuals; analysis of intake and energy balance. - 201 COURTSHIP.
+MARRIAGE.
+3 credits AND FAMILY RELATIONSHIPS